iodepo/odis-arch/_sources/publishing/publishing.md

 https://json-editor.github.io/json-editor/.
 (Ref:
 [https://github.com/json-editor/json-editor](https://github.com/json-editor/json-editor))

-The results of this then can be load into https://json-ld.org/playground/ to validate that we have well formed JSON-LD.
+The results of this then can be loaded into https://json-ld.org/playground/ to validate that we have well formed JSON-LD.

 Though this workflow is rather crude and manual it exposes a route to a defined